khaldevmedia/arabic-datetime/README.md

 "french" : For French names
 ```

-#### A method that takes the country code to return the corresponding date format
+#### A method that takes a country code to return the corresponding date format

 ```python
 import datetime